erebe/personal-server/README.md

 **Warning**: Be sure that your DNS name is valid/pointing to the correct machine before doing that, as it is easy to be blacklisted/throttled by let's encrypt.
 Especially if you are using DNS challenge for getting wildcard certificates.

-If you configured everything correctly editing our previous ingress and adding a cluster issuer annotation and a TLS section in the spec is enough.
+If you configured everything correctly editing our previous ingress and adding a cluster issuer annotation, a TLS section in the spec and a host in the rules is enough.
 ```yaml
 ---
 apiVersion: extensions/v1beta1